nathan-uch/final-project/README.md

 ### What is STRIVE?
 Strive is a full stack web-application for workout enthusiasts who want to track workouts and progress in the gym.

 As a regular gym goer, I found myself regularly forgetting previous workout volumes and reach the inevitable plateau making improvement altogether more difficult.
-The idea of creating a workout tracker was actually in my mind as soon as I started learning the basics of HTML, CSS and JavaScript but after learning back-end technologies, the project became closer to fruition.
+The idea of creating a workout tracker was actually in my mind as soon as I started learning the basics of HTML, CSS and JavaScript but after learning back-end technologies, the project came closer to fruition.

 ### Live Demo:
 Try the live app at [https://striveworkout.app/](https://striveworkout.app/)